VirtusLab/scala-cli/website/docs/guides/scripts.md

 # Scripts

-Scala-cli accepts Scala scripts, ending in `.sc`.
-Unlike `.scala` files, any kind of statement is accepted at the top level:
+`scala-cli` accepts Scala scripts as files that end in `.sc`.
+Unlike `.scala` files, in scripts, any kind of statement is accepted at the top-level:

 ```scala title=hello.sc
 val message = "Hello from Scala script"
 println(message)
 ```

-Run it with:
+A script is run with the `scala-cli` command:

 ```bash
 scala-cli hello.sc
 # Hello from Scala script
 ```

-In more detail, such a script is wrapped in an `object` before being passed to the Scala compiler, and a `main` class is added to it. `hello.sc` is passed as
+The way this works is that a script is wrapped in an `object` before it's passed to the Scala compiler, and a `main` class is added to it.
+In the previous example, when the `hello.sc` script is passed to the compiler, the altered code looks like this:

 ```scala
 object hello {